hkevin01/Llama-GPU/docs/project-plan.md

   - Real-time performance dashboards
   - Model comparison and evaluation tools
   - User feedback and improvement tracking

+## Phase 8: Code Quality and Maintainability
+### High-Impact Additions
+- [x] Centralize logging using a single utility across all modules
+- [x] Refactor API server batching/queuing logic into a separate module (utility created)
+- [x] Refactor API server endpoint tests to use FastAPI TestClient (in-process, reliable)
+- [ ] Move backend model/tokenizer loading logic to base class or utility
+- [ ] Expand and standardize error handling with custom exceptions and context managers
+- [ ] Add or update docstrings for all public classes and methods
+- [ ] Remove dead code and ensure consistent naming conventions
+- [ ] Modularize large files/classes for better readability
+- [ ] Ensure all new/refactored code is covered by tests
+- [ ] Regularly audit and improve test coverage

+## Phase 9: Community and Ecosystem
+### High-Impact Additions
+- [ ] Enable GitHub Discussions for community support
+- [ ] Update and expand issue templates for bug reports and feature requests
+- [ ] Announce releases via GitHub Releases and Discussions
+- [ ] Welcome and onboard new contributors (reference CONTRIBUTING.md and CODE_OF_CONDUCT.md)
+- [ ] Add more usage examples and advanced tutorials
+- [ ] Improve and expand documentation (usage, troubleshooting, FAQ)
+- [ ] Add integration examples (LangChain, FastAPI, Jupyter, etc.)
+- [ ] Create a web UI dashboard for interactive testing and monitoring

+## Phase 10: Backend and Inference Improvements
+- [ ] Refactor backend base class for more shared logic and easier extension (implementation in progress, test validation underway)
+- [ ] Add registry pattern for advanced inference strategies and function calling
+- [ ] Make ModelManager pluggable for new model sources (local, S3, etc.)
+- [ ] Add quantization accuracy loss measurement and benchmarking endpoints
+- [ ] Add CPU fallback or skip logic for multi-GPU and CUDA-dependent tests
+- [ ] Expand error handling with more custom exceptions and context managers

+## General Instructions
+- [ ] Revisit completed backend phases periodically to refine or enhance features based on feedback or new requirements

+## Phase 11: API & CLI Usability
+- [ ] Improve API error messages and OpenAPI schema completeness
+- [ ] Add CLI commands for model management, benchmarking, and diagnostics
+- [ ] Add more example scripts and Jupyter notebooks for onboarding

+## Phase 12: Observability & Analytics
+- [ ] Add request/response analytics and usage statistics
+- [ ] Integrate Prometheus/Grafana for metrics and dashboards
+- [ ] Add distributed tracing for API and batch jobs
+- [ ] Add alerting and notification hooks for failures and performance issues

+## Phase 13: Automated Quality Tooling
+- [ ] Integrate code formatting (black, isort) and linting (flake8, mypy) in CI
+- [ ] Add automated doc generation (Sphinx, MkDocs) and publish to GitHub Pages
+- [ ] Add pre-commit hooks for code quality and style
+- [ ] Add dependency vulnerability scanning and update automation

+## Phase 14: Inference Extensibility
+- [ ] Implement registry pattern for advanced inference strategies and function calling (easier extensibility)
+- [ ] Modularize advanced inference and function calling for plugin support
+- [ ] Add more sampling strategies and guided generation options

+## Phase 15: Observability & Analytics
+- [ ] Enhance multi-GPU load balancing with real-time observability and metrics
+- [ ] Add Prometheus/Grafana integration for GPU and inference metrics
+- [ ] Add distributed tracing and request analytics for API and batch jobs
+- [ ] Add alerting and notification hooks for failures and performance issues

+## Phase 16: Quantization & Benchmarking
+- [ ] Add quantization accuracy loss measurement and benchmarking endpoints
+- [ ] Provide quantization performance dashboards and logs
+- [ ] Support more quantization types and model formats

+## Phase 17: CLI & API Usability
+- [ ] Improve API error messages and OpenAPI schema completeness
+- [ ] Add CLI commands for model management, benchmarking, and diagnostics
+- [ ] Add more example scripts and Jupyter notebooks for onboarding

+## Phase 18: Automated Quality Tooling
+- [ ] Integrate code formatting (black, isort, prettier) and linting (flake8, mypy, eslint) in CI
+- [ ] Add automated doc generation (Sphinx, MkDocs) and publish to GitHub Pages
+- [ ] Add pre-commit hooks for code quality and style
+- [ ] Add dependency vulnerability scanning and update automation

+## Additional Suggestions (Ongoing)
+- [ ] Expand edge case and error handling coverage (invalid input, large batch, streaming errors)
+- [ ] Modularize large classes/files for maintainability
+- [ ] Add more usage examples and advanced tutorials (scripts, notebooks)

 ## Current Status
 - **Completed Phases**: 1-4 (Core Infrastructure, API Server, Advanced Inference, Multi-GPU Support)